electrikjesus/easy-menu-system/configs/eggs/README.md

 # .oclif.manifest.json

-After wrote the entire mom.yaml I realized there is the opportunity of use the file .oclif.manifest.json.
+After wrote the entire mom.yaml I realized there is the opportunity of use the file .oclif.manifest.json this is automatically generated and update when I create eggs package.